INTERNATIONAL ASSOCIATION OF HYDROLOGICAL SCIENCES

 IAHS Academy

-The International Association of Hydrological Sciences (IAHS) proudly established the IAHS Academy in July 2023 in occasion of the 28th IUGG General Assembly held in Berlin, Germany.
-We are proud to announce that the venue and dates for the first edition of the IAHS Academy, the newly established advanced training and educational programs to advance and promote hydrological sciences globally, are set for 12-18 January 2026 and will be hosted in Ningbo, China.
+The International Association of Hydrological Sciences (IAHS) is proud to announce that the venue and dates for the first edition of the IAHS Academy, the newly established advanced training and educational programs to advance and promote hydrological sciences globally, are set for 12-18 January 2026 and will be hosted in Ningbo, China.
+IAHS proudly established the IAHS Academy in July 2023 in occasion of the 28th IUGG General Assembly held in Berlin, Germany.

 back to top